Harjun751/ip/docs/README.md

-# Duke User Guide
+# Marvin User Guide

-// Update the title above to match the actual product name

 // Product screenshot goes here

-// Product intro goes here
+Marvin, named after [Marvin the Paranoid Android](https://en.wikipedia.org/wiki/Marvin_the_Paranoid_Android), is your ultra-intelligent, turing-tested, sentient but slightly depressed digital assistant whose (not so) glad to help you with your to-dos, deadlines, and getting your life in order!

 ## Adding deadlines